 Secured borrowing, such as your mortgage, a home equity line of credit, or any loans secured by your home equity, is not retired through a bankruptcy.

-Only a licensed trustee in bankruptcy (LIT) can file your assignment in bankruptcy.
+Only a licensed Trustee in Bankruptcy, like Goldhar, can file your assignment in bankruptcy.

-Heavy debt loads don’t always mean you are bankrupt.
+Heavy debt loads don’t always mean you’re bankrupt.

 You are eligible to file for bankruptcy only if you are truly insolvent to the point that the total of all your unsecured debts exceeds the combined value of all your assets.
 Your cash flow may not be enough on a month to month basis to keep up with the cost of servicing your debts.
 It is also important to understand how to be keeping up with finances and take care of it.
-However, if the equity built up in your home, or the value of the tools and equipment you use to run your unincorporated business, or other personal effects such as artwork, jewellery, or valuable collections, add up to more than the sum of your unsecured debts, technically you are not bankrupt.
+However, if the equity built up in your home, or the value of your unincorporated business, or the tools and equipment you use to run your business, or other personal effects such as artwork, jewellery, or valuable collections add up to more than the sum of your unsecured debts, technically you are not bankrupt.
 In this situation, a consumer proposal may permit you to settle your debts for cents on the dollar, with payment made to your creditors over a period of up to 60 months.
 Read more about consumer proposals here.
 Here is the bankruptcy lawyers practicing Phoenix, AZ to help with your finances.

 How do you know if bankruptcy is the right choice for you?